sharkinsspatial/knowsnowapi/README.md

 # knowsnowapi

-Storage API for the knowsnow application
+REST API back end for the knowsnow application.